 Heidelberg is also famous to German citizens for its “Philosophers’ way”.
 It is a stunning pathway on the hillside opposite the river from the castle.
 From this location, you can look out on the castle positioned over the city below.
 The effort put into the strenuous climb is well worth the reward of the view at the top.
 The name Philosopher’s way originated because professors from the University on the other side of the river found it to be a relaxing retreat.
 They would make the difficult climb and use the stunning view at the top to ponder life’s mysteries.

 Heidelberg has plenty of restaurants and coffee shops, which is typical for a college town.
 Being from California, we really enjoyed the California Bake Shop coffee house, which had delicious coffee and a supremely cozy little reading room in the back.
 It was a perfect place for a short respite.
-However, being a small locally owned business, they did not cater to vegans and had no options for soy or almond milk in their coffee drinks.
+However, as a small locally owned business, they did not cater to vegans.
+There were no options for soy or almond milk in their coffee drinks.
 The other coffee shop across the way, Malta, did have vegan options and my vegan friend greatly enjoyed their brews as well.

-All in all, I really enjoyed my stay in Heidelberg, and I would recommend a short side trip to see the castle to anyone traveling through Germany.
+All in all, I really enjoyed my stay in Heidelberg.
+I would recommend a short side trip to see the castle to anyone traveling through Germany.
 Click here to book your stay!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.